-- The storage freezer must not be of the frost-free variety.
+- The storage freezer must not be of the frost-free variety ("no-frost freezer").
 This cycle between freezing and thawing (to reduce frost-build-up), which is exactly what should be avoided.
 For the same reason, antibody vials should be placed in an area of the freezer that has minimal temperature fluctuations, for instance towards the back rather than on a door shelf.

 - The addition of glycerol to a final concentration of 50% lowers the freezing point of your stock and keeps your antibody at -20°C in liquid state.
 This efficiently avoids freeze and thaw cycles.

 - Ascites and hybridoma supernatant should be stored at -20°C up to -80°C. Prolonged storage at 4°C is not recommended!
 Unlike serum, ascites may contain proteases that will degrade the antibodies.

 - Purified IgG should be stored at -20°C up to -80°C. Adding a carrier protein like BSA will increase long term stability.
 Many of our antibodies already contain carrier proteins.
 Please refer to the data-sheet for detailed information.